 - Tadasana (Mountain Pose)

 - Vrikshasana (Tree Pose)

 - Bhujangasana (Cobra Pose)

 - Matsyasana (Fish Pose)

 1. Tadasana (Mountain Pose)

-Tadasana, also called the Mountain Pose, is a base pose from which all the others asanas emerge.
+Tadasana, also called Mountain Pose, is a base pose from which all the others asanas emerge.
 Therefore, it is rightly called the ‘mother’ of all yoga poses.
-This basic level Hatha Yoga pose can be done at any time in the day and needs to be held for at least 10-20 seconds.
-If you are following up the Tadasana with other poses, make sure your stomach is empty.
+This basic level Hatha Yoga pose can be done at any time in the day and should be held for at least 10-20 seconds or at least five deep breaths.
+If you are following up Tadasana with other postures, make sure your stomach is empty.

 Benefits: Tadasana helps restore balance and regulates the digestive system.
 It steadies your breathing, increases awareness, relieves tension, and improves blood circulation.
 Tadasana expels dullness and keeps you refreshed.
 It increases your energy and harmonizes your body and mind.

 To know more about the pose and how to do it, click here: Tadasana